ttu/ttu.github.io/_posts/2023-2-22-django-performance-debugging.md

 ---
 layout: post
-title: Debugging the performance of Django Application (DRF)
+title: Debugging the Performance of Django Application (DRF)
 excerpt: Investigation the root cause of poor performance of Django application and Django REST Framework (DRF).
 ---